Mascott

 Motion data

-In the results overview, navigate to Motion data and click on "Analyze":
+You can view and analyse the runs in more detail on the map: navigate to Motion data and click on "Analyze":

 image.alternativeText || 'Screenshot'